teddycoleman/landlord-ruby-oop/readme.md

 * sqft
 * num_beds
 * num_baths
-* renters (the person or persons living in the apartment)
+* renters (the tenant or tenants living in the apartment)